The American Invitational Mathematics Exam (AIME) is a highly prestigious math competition organized by the Mathematical Association of America (MAA).

-The AIME is the next step in the MAA series of competitions, where the top scorers of the AMC 10 and 12 qualify.
-Each year, there are roughly 3000 qualifiers, though the exact number varies year by year.
+AIME math contests are the next step in the AMC series of competitions that culminate with the International Mathematical Olympiad (IMO).
+Top scorers of the AMC 10 and 12 are invited to appear for the AIME.
+Each year, there are roughly 3000 AIME qualifiers, though the exact number varies.

-The AIME consists of 15 questions to be completed in 3 hours, and each answer is an integer between 000 and 999, inclusive.
-A student's AIME score is the number of questions they answer corrrectly.
-There is no negative marking.
+The AIME test consists of 15 questions to be completed in 3 hours, and each answer is an integer between 000 and 999.
+A student's AIME score is calculated by the number of questions they answer correctly.
+There is no negative marking in AIME results.

-The AIME test is meant to challenge talented students, and about 400 students are selected among these to take the USA's national math olympiad, which is the next stage in the series.
+Top students who receive an AIME qualifying score are invited to take the USA's national math olympiad, which is the next stage in the series of math competitions.

 Syllabus & Schedule